mhariat/MicroNet/README.md

 We decided to start from [PyramidNet](https://arxiv.org/pdf/1610.02915.pdf) trained using [Fast-AutoAugment](https://arxiv.org/abs/1905.00397).
 We achieved **88.3% of accuracy**.

-Please see folder *Micronet/Training* and the corresponding README file for more details on this part of the process.
+Please see folder *Micronet/Training* and the corresponding *README* file for more details on this part of the process.

 - **Step 2: Pruning**

 The pruning method used in this part is inspired of this [paper](https://arxiv.org/abs/1905.05934) and based on the computation of a **Hessian matrix** and the study of its eigenvalues in order to find the best way to prune.

+The pruning is done gradually with regular **fine-tuning** and **annealing** in between two pruning stages.
+During the annealing phase, the network is artificially increased.

 No sparsity is used during this part of the process.
 Parameters are **effectively removed** of the network.

 At the end of this part we are able to get a network effectively **compressed at 92.81%** with **81.30% of accuracy**.